 - Consultation services

-There are five inpatient services residents rotate on at the West Los Angeles VA:
+There are three inpatient services residents will rotate on at the West Los Angeles VA:

 There are daily morning report sessions on all of these services during the week, and attending rounds from five to seven times a week.

 This service admits a wide variety of patients with medical problems that range from the common to the esoteric.
 The majority of patients are uninsured or have Medi-cal and have no primary care physician.
 Attending rounds occur daily with a full-time faculty member.